PSAM3060-D-S16/class_notes/content/week_1/tile_workshop.md

 - How could these tiles work in 3 dimensions?

-# Workshop
+# Activity

 ## Create and edge-matched tile kit.
 Use markers on paper squares.
 Make up a design that allows rotation,this is faster to draw out than a full set.
 Once you have made your kit, use it to create a variety of forms.
 Try building out each letter in the alphabet.

-.
-The image below shows which tiles you need to make, and how many to many to make of each.
+##  The image below shows which tiles you need to make, and how many to many to make of each.
 ![edge_counts](./tile_workshop/edge_counts.png)

 ## After playing with your set, start experimenting however you wish.
 Before the end of the class take a picture of your work and post it the class blog.